 Label Description Rx and Tx Packets The number of received and transmitted (good and bad) packets.
 Rx and Tx Octets The number of received and transmitted (good and bad) bytes.
 Includes FCS but excludes framing bits.
-Rx and Tx Unicast Rx and Tx Multicast Rx and Tx Broadcast The number of received and transmitted (good and bad) broadcast packets.
-Rx and Tx Pause A count of the MAC Control frames received or transmitted on this port that h an opcode indicating a PAUSE operation.
+Rx and Tx Unicast The number of received and transmitted (good and bad) unicast packets.
+Rx and Tx Multicast The number of received and transmitted (good and bad) multicast packets.
+Rx and Tx Broadcast The number of received and transmitted (good and bad) broadcast packets.
+Rx and Tx Pause A count of the MAC Control frames received or transmitted on this port that have an opcode indicating a PAUSE operation.
 Rx Drops The number of frames dropped due to lack of receive buffers or egress congestion.
 Rx CRC/Alignment The number of frames received with CRC or alignment errors.
 Rx Undersize The number of short 1 frames received with valid CRC.
 Rx Oversize The number of long 2 frames received with valid CRC.
 Rx Fragments The number of short 1 frames received with invalid CRC.
 Rx Jabber The number of long 2 frames received with invalid CRC.
 Rx Filtered The number of received frames filtered by the forwarding process.
 Tx Drops The number of frames dropped due to output buffer congestion.
 Tx Late / Exc.
 Coll.
 The number of frames dropped due to excessive or late collisions.